PavanRangani/docs/docs/prd/views/open-tax-component.md

     - Excepted Date
         -  When the date is overdue then it is shown in red colour.
     - Received From
 - On hover of each entity, shows one icon.
-On click, redirects users to the components tab of the tax return.
+On click, opens the components tab of the tax return in the new tab.
 - On hover of compoenent records, it shows hover effect.
 On Click of any row, opens edit dialog of that tax component.
 - Way to filters the records
     - Family